Ice Cream News: Diet Halo Top, Big Gay, Butterbeer, Plus Ben & Jerry’s Free Cone

 For some folks, spring means cute kittens and fabulous flowers.
-But for others, it’s all about entering the season where it’s warm enough to eat ice cream.
+But for others, it’s all about entering the season when it’s warm enough to eat ice cream.
 And in 2017, ice cream trends encompass everything from Harry Potter-themed flavors to high protein, low carb frozen desserts.

 Get ready to check your grocery store freezer for one of those trends: Big Gay Ice Cream is on its way, reported Food & Wine.

-While currently Big Gay Ice Cream’s fanciful flavors are limited when it comes to who can step up to the Manhattan-based food truck that became an ice cream shop, now the company is ready to serve up pint-sized varieties of their unusual choices.
+While, currently, Big Gay Ice Cream’s fanciful flavors are limited to who can step up to the Manhattan-based food truck that became an ice cream shop, now the company is ready to serve up pint-sized varieties of their unusual choices.

 There’s the Salty Pimp (vanilla ice cream, dulce de leche, sea salt and chocolate dip), Dorothy (a tribute to Bea Arthur with vanilla ice cream, dulce de leche and crushed vanilla wafer cookies), and Lunchbox (strawberry ice cream with strawberry-filled peanut butter cups and peanut butter swirls).
-Get ready to choose among Birfdae Cëk, American Globs, Blueberry Gobbler and Rocky Roadhouse as well.
+Get ready to choose among Birfdae Cëk, American Globs, Blueberry Gobbler, and Rocky Roadhouse as well.

 The Big Gay Ice Cream Shop has several stores and also has made its products available on Amazon and Fresh Direct.
 The company’s website offers more details on where to buy these frozen delights.

-For Harry Potter fans comes a new ice cream flavor from Yuengling’s Ice Cream: Butterbeer.
+For Harry Potter fans comes a new ice cream flavor from Yuengling’s Ice Cream with Butterbeer.
 Although it doesn’t contain beer, it’s a reference to a beverage from the beloved book and movie franchise.
 Author J.K.
 Rowling described butterbeer as “a little bit like less sickly butterscotch,” according to Penn Live.

 “We are always looking for ways to inspire our fans and spark creativity.
 Whether it’s our flavor names and descriptions or the recipes themselves–we’re in the business of having fun,” said David Yuengling, president of Yuengling’s Ice Cream.
+“We hope we made J.K.
+Rowling proud with this flavor.”

 Butterbeer ice cream, along with another new flavor for the company, strawberry, is sold in stores, with quart-sized cartons available soon.